Ryan-Wisniewski/reactPractice/README.md

-To begin cd to top level index.js.
+To begin cd into top level project

 Run "Yarn Start"